 - (1.)
 Prior to any simulation of the load-bearing capacity in bending in the fire situation, the ultimate bending capacity at normal temperature M{20} was determined.
-This was done using CSTFire [15] utilizing a compression to tension strength ratio of $f_t/f_c=0.9$ as observed in reference tests.
+This was done using CSTFire (Schmid et al., 2018b) utilizing a compression to tension strength ratio of $f{\rm r}/f{\rm c}=0.9$ as observed in reference tests.
 Perfect plasticity was assumed in compression.
-Using standardized strength values does not allow for correct prediction of the ultimate load-bearing capacity [4].
+Using standardized strength values does not allow for correct prediction of the ultimate load-bearing capacity (Schmid et al. 2010).
 The possible plasticity allows for CLT elements exposed on the side in tension (tsw) for a decreased ZSL in the beginning of the fire exposure, i.e. when the first lamellae undergoes charring. - (2.)
 In a second step, the residual cross-section was simulated including the corresponding temperature profile within the uncharred heated section.
-In addition to the unprotected case (Type 2), in total ten different cases for initially protected CLT were investigated with temperature fall-off criteria between 270°C and 800°C on the unexposed face of the fire protection, i.e. gypsum plaster boards.
+In addition to the unprotected case (Type 2), in total ten different cases for initially protected CLT were investigated with temperature fall-off criteria between 270°C and 800°C on the unexposed face of the fire protection, i.e. gypsum plasterboards.
 In general, the temperature profile drops to normal temperature, i.e. 20°C within about 40 mm for unprotected members.
 However, this value can be up to 80 mm for initially protected CLT.
 The effect of the protection was simulated for typical protection applied by the industry.
 Protection by single and double gypsum plasterboards were simulated.
 Generally for initially protected CLT, charring is delayed and reduced, thus any protection is favourable.
-Sufficient anchorage was assumed and fall-off of the gypsum plasterboard(s) was as observed in full-scale fire resistance tests [12].
-Gypsum plasterboards Type F (GtF) and Gypsum plasterboards Type A (GtA), typically 15 mm and 12.5 mm thick were included in the simulations which were performed with SAFIR [14].
+Sufficient anchorage was assumed and fall-off of the gypsum plasterboard(s) was as observed in full-scale fire resistance tests (Just et al., 2010).
+Gypsum plasterboards Type F (GtF) and Gypsum plasterboards Type A (GtA), typically 15 mm and 12.5 mm thick were included in the simulations which were performed with SAFIR (Franssen, 2007).
 Fall-off times were taken mainly from tests with timber frame assemblies.
-Due to the reduced heat accumulation when attached directly to CLT, the fall-off occurs usually slightly later which was considered in the simulations.
-However, it should be noted that the database for fall-off times of gypsum protecting CLT panels is rather limited and verification is needed.
+Due to the reduced heat accumulation when attached directly to CLT, the fall-off occurs usually slightly later than in case of timber frame assemblies with insulation in the cavity, which was considered in the simulations.
+However, it should be noted that the database for fall-off times of gypsum protecting CLT panels is rather limited and verification is needed. - (3.)
+In a third step, the bending capacity of the heated section was calculated; result is the relative capacity with respect to the ultimate bending capacity of Step 1, M{fi}/M{20} (blue line in Figure 6).

-- (3.)
-In a third step, the bending capacity of the heated section was calculated; result is the relative capacity with respect to the ultimate bending capacity of Step 1, $M{\rm fi}/M{\rm 20}$ (blue line in Figure 6). - (4.)
-In a fourth step, a corresponding CLT section height $h{ef,calculation}$ with a bending capacity of a cold section corresponding to the simulated heated section is calculated (broken line in Figure 6).
+(4.)
+In a fourth step, a corresponding CLT section height $h{ef,calculation}$ with a bending capacity of a cold section corresponding to the simulated heated section was calculated (broken line in Figure 6).